jcarndt/BatVision/README.md

 ![screenshot](BatPics/BatVision.jpg)

-## What is BatCloak?
+## First, what is BatCloak?
 BatCloak is a tool which obfuscates .bat/.cmd files into something that looks like this:

 ![screenshot](BatPics/Obfuscated.JPG)

-BatVision.ps1 will remove the extraneous characters into something like this:
+BatVision.ps1 will remove the extraneous characters and create a new file which looks something like this:

 ![screenshot](BatPics/Deobfuscated.JPG)

 ## Instructions: